elementalbasis/elementalbasis.com/_posts/2023-01-29-satellite-height.md

 $$\implies v = \sqrt{\frac{GM}{R+h}}$$

-From this, we can make several substitutions.
+From this, we can make several substitutions:

 $$ \omega = \frac{v}{D} $$